skipperq93/cyberkit/.github/pull_request_template.md

 ## File a Bug

 All changes should be associated with a bug.
-The WebKit project is currently using [Bugzilla](https://bugs.webkit.org) as our bug tracker.
+The CyberKit project is currently using [Bugzilla](https://bugs.webkit.org) as our bug tracker.
 Note that multiple changes may be associated with a single bug.

 ## Provided Tooling

-The WebKit Project strongly recommends contributors use [`Tools/Scripts/git-webkit`](https://github.com/WebKit/WebKit/tree/main/Tools/Scripts/git-webkit) to generate pull requests.
-See [Setup](https://github.com/WebKit/WebKit/wiki/Contributing#setup) and [Contributing Code](https://github.com/WebKit/WebKit/wiki/Contributing#contributing-code) for how to do this.
+The CyberKit Project strongly recommends contributors use [`Tools/Scripts/git-webkit`](https://github.com/CyberKit/CyberKit/tree/main/Tools/Scripts/git-webkit) to generate pull requests.
+See [Setup](https://github.com/CyberKit/CyberKit/wiki/Contributing#setup) and [Contributing Code](https://github.com/CyberKit/CyberKit/wiki/Contributing#contributing-code) for how to do this.

 ## Template